aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/convert-a-word-processing-document-from-docm-to-docx/_index.md

 In Aspose.Words, we normally use the [Document](https://apireference.aspose.com/words/net/aspose.words/document/constructors/main) constructor of Aspose.Words API to load a document in DOCM format and the  [Document.Save](https://apireference.aspose.com/net/words/aspose.words/document/methods/save/index) method to save the document to DOCX.

-The following code example demonstrates how to convert DOCM to DOCX:
+The following code example shows how to convert DOCM to DOCX:

 {{< highlight csharp >}}
 Document doc = new Document("SourceDocument.docm");